-A derivative of my research on anaerobic digestion is the production of biohydrogen through fermentation.
-Hydrogen is an energy dense intermediate product in anaerobic digestion that can be collected as a final product under certain process conditions.
+A derivative of Gilroyed's research on anaerobic digestion is the production of biohydrogen through fermentation.
+Hydrogen is an energy-dense intermediate product in anaerobic digestion that can be collected as a final product under certain process conditions.
 There are thermodynamic constraints imposed on biohydrogen production, which results in poor conversion of substrate to product.
 Understanding how the microbial community responds to these constraints is an important step in discovering areas for future genetic manipulation that will enable better substrate conversion rates.
-I have previously done research investigating the biohydrogen production potential of cattle manure, specified risk materials, and potato processing waste.
+Gilroyed has previously done research investigating the biohydrogen production potential of cattle manure, specified risk materials, and potato processing waste.

-I am also interested in composting as a way to manage nutrients in agricultural wastes and reduce pathogens.
-Composting can also be a low cost technology employed in emergency situations for the disposal of animal mortalities.
+Gilroyed is also interested in composting as a way to manage nutrients in agricultural wastes and reduce pathogens.
+Composting can also be a low-cost technology employed in emergency situations for the disposal of animal mortalities.
 In the event of a zoonotic outbreak requiring the disposal of large numbers of potentially infectious animals, composting is a disposal strategy that can safely and quickly be employed on site.
-I am interested in the chemical and microbial processes involved in composting a wide range of substrates.
-I have previously done research investigating the disposal of cattle mortalities in compost, as well as the fate of infectious prions and Bacillus spp. endospores during composting.
-I have also examined the biodegradation of recalcitrant substrates such as hydrocarbons, lignocellulose, and keratin in compost systems.
+Gilroyed is interested in the chemical and microbial processes involved in composting a wide range of substrates.
+He has previously done research investigating the disposal of cattle mortalities in compost, as well as the fate of infectious prions and Bacillus spp. endospores during composting.
+He has also examined the biodegradation of recalcitrant substrates such as hydrocarbons, lignocellulose, and keratin in compost systems.